 (b) if the land is or includes the intertidal zone, to the Minister for Fisheries; and

-(c) if the land includes an Aboriginal site, as defined in the Aboriginal Heritage Act 1972 section 4, to the Minister for Indigenous Affairs.
+(c) if Aboriginal cultural heritage is located on the land, to the Minister for Indigenous Affairs.

+(3A) In subsection (3)(c) —

+Aboriginal cultural heritage has the meaning given in the Aboriginal Cultural Heritage Act 2021 section 12;

+located has the meaning given in the Aboriginal Cultural Heritage Act 2021 section 13.

 (4) If a person to whom a proposed plan is referred under subsection (1) or (3) considers the responsible body should vary the plan or make any addition to or delete any provision from the plan, the person, within one month after the date of receiving the plan, may request the responsible body in writing to make the variation, addition or deletion.

 (5) The responsible body shall submit a proposed management plan for a marine park or a marine management area to the Minister for Fisheries and the Minister for Mines.